 Other cars are not the only hazards in your race to the finish line.
 Pixellated people roaming the outside of the track find just as much glee in your misery by throwing mines and bombs at you depending on the course.
 Unlike your bastard of a best bud, you can take your revenge - any time they wander onto the track, you have free reign to run them over with a satisfying scream.
 Sure you can murder your mates in real life, but I don't think the repercussions are quite the same.

 You can choose to share the experience with friends in a two-player split-screen mode.
 Nothing quite beats rubbing your face in the loser when he's sitting right next to you and it is far more enjoyable with someone closer to your skill level.
 Just don't say I didn't warn you.
 There is also an eight-player online and LAN option, but I have not tried this with DOSBox.
 I'm not entirely sure if the emulator supports such options, but I'm pretty sure the 20-year-old community is not there anymore to make it worthwhile.

 Race Mania is as frustrating as it is fun.
 It relies on track memorisation and a keen knowledge of your vehicles handling if you want to try and beat your opponents.
 The two-player split-screen is very welcome and the whole experience is far more enjoyable with "friends".
 Or former friends I should say.

 I think I'm ready to call that self-help number now.

 To download the game, follow the link below.
-This custom installer exclusive to The Collection Chamber uses DOSBox to bring the game to modern systems.
-Tested on Windows 7.
+This custom installer exclusive to The Collection Chamber uses the DOSBox Daum build of DOSBox 0.74 to bring the game to modern systems.
+Tested on Windows 10.